space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

 * New species worth getting.
 Steel-cap could mutate into Plastic-cap, and make plastic sheets.
 * Silly results worth showing off.
 A Giving Pit found in an eaten fruit could be touched to an item to grow copies of anything.
 A shotgun tree.
 A vodka tree.
 A Captain's ID tree.
 An Ian tree?
 I hope that fruit was safe to eat.

-## Content Expansion Ideas:
+## Content Expansion Ideas

 ### New plant species:
 * Hellfruit.
 A plant not normally found on the station.
 Grows better in additional light, needs lots of water and nutrients, requires plasma gas to grow, heats the air around it, hurts the botanist if harvested without gloves, has a Yield of 1.
 But the fruit is so delicious and rare, someone will pay big bucks to eat it.
 * Pitcher plants.
 Grows Plant Beakers, which hold an amount of chemicals based on the plants potency and chemicals contained.
 Starts off with just water.
 Requires some effort and luck to make this bigger than Large Beakers, but should be possible.
+* Giving tree.
+The seed for these are special and rare, acquisition method TBD (rare maintenance loot?
+Traitor gear? mini-antag only?
+A mutation that requires eating the produce first?).
+When the seed is touched to an item, it imprints that item, and creates copies of that item on harvest.

+### Grow lamps
+A new device that allows nearby plants to gain extra growth ticks (consuming resources as normal, slightly more often) at the cost of an increase in department power drain.
+Won't be available every round due to power availability, ideally used in small bursts, may cause conflicts with the rest of the crew if Hydroponics is using 75% of the station's electricity to grow gatfruit

 ### High-Risk mutations:
 * Good/Fun:
 	* Jumbo.
 Large plant sprites, but a huge (x5?) multiplier for the chemical contents of the produce.
+May not be carryable, and must be eaten on the floor?
 	* RGBioluminescent.
 Disco plants!
 Light cycles through colors over time.
     	* Storyfruit: The produce will connect into the system that makes random library books, and read it out loud a sentence at a time.
 	* Perfect metabolism.
 An effect that removes growth components that use nutrients or water.